The technical documentation of the Medical Devices Regulation

 • User information such as package inserts and packaging with information on shelf life and storage conditions

-• List of harmonised standards applied
+• List of harmonized standards applied

 Do not hesitate to contact easyCE’s expert network.
 We are always available to assist you in the preparation and compilation of these documents.
 In addition, we are happy to offer you individual advice to determine which documents are required specifically for your product.